-Specifies the offset of the ISR from the CS specified in the BIS\User\Mode\CS field.
-When VPICD calls the interrupt handler for interrupt servicing, ES:DI points to this structure.
+BIS_IRQ_Num ber VPICD installs a bimodal interrupt for the IRQ specified by this field when the VPICD_Install_Handler API is called.
+BIS_VM_ID Contains the current VM ID when the interrupt handler specified by BIS_Entry is called.
+BIS_Next Currently not used by the Windows 3.1 VPICD.
+BIS_Flags Must be set to zero.
+BIS_Mode Set to 0 to indicate user mode or 4 to indicate supervisor mode.
+This value can be used as an offset to obtain the appropriate user-mode or super-mode BIS API handler.
+(Set by VPICD when calling the procedures defined by the BIS_Entry and BIS_Control_Proc offsets.) mov call bx, es:[di.BIS_Mode] ; mode 0=user, 4=super es:[bx][di.BIS_User_Mode_API] BIG Entra Specifies the officet of the ISP from the CS specified in the this structure.
 (Filled by caller for the call to VPICD_Install_Handler.)
-BIS_Control_Proc Specifies the offset of the control procedure from the CS specified in the BIS_User_Mode_CS field.
+Specifies the offset of the control procedure from the CS BIS_Control_Proc specified in the BIS_User_Mode_CS field.
 The control procedure is currently not used by the Windows 3.1 VPICD, but should point to a dummy control procedure that performs a far return.
-(Filled by the caller for VPICD_Install_Handler.)
-BIS_User_Mode_API Specifies the far address of the user-mode API procedu entry point.
-(Filled by VPICD after a call VPICD_Install_Handler API.)
-BIS_Super_Mode_API Specifies the far address of the supervisor mode API procedure entry point.
+(Filled by the caller for VPICD Install Handler.)
+Specifies the far address of the user-mode API procedure BIS_User_Mode_API entry point.
+(Filled by VPICD after a call to VPICD Install Handler API.)
+Specifies the far address of the supervisor mode API BIS_Super_Mode_API procedure entry point.
 (Filled by VPICD after a call to the VPICD_Install_Handler API.)
 BIS_User_Mode_CS Specifies the selector of the user-mode code segment of the interrupt handler.
-The BIS_Entry and BIS_Control_Proc offsets must be relative to the code selector specified by this field.
+The BIS_Entry and BIS Control Proc offsets must be relative to the code selector specified by this field.
 (Filled by caller for VPICD_Install_Handler.)
-BIS_User_Mode_DS Specifies the selector of the user-mode data segment of the interrupt handler.
+Specifies the selector of the user-mode data segment of the BIS_User Mode DS interrupt handler.
 The Bimodal_Int_Struc structure should be located in this segment.
-(Filled by caller for VPICD_Install_Handler.)
-BIS_Super_Mode_CS VPICD stores the GDT alias of the user-mode CS selector in this field after a call to VPICD_Install_Handler.
+(Filled by caller for VPICD Install Handler.)
+VPICD stores the GDT alias of the user-mode CS selector BIS_Super_Mode_CS in this field after a call to VPICD Install Handler.
 BIS_Super_Mode_DS VPICD stores a GDT alias of the user mode CS selector in this field after a call to VPICD_Install_Handler.
-BIS_Descriptor_Count Specifies the number of EBIS_Sel_Struc structures immediately following the Bimodal_Int_Struc structure.
+Specifies the number of EBIS_Sel_Struc structures BIS_Descriptor_Count immediately following the Bimodal_Int_Struc structure.
 VPICD creates a GDT alias for each of the selectors in the structures that follow.
+EBIS_Sel_Struc STRUC TS IIger Mode Sel A...